solliancenet/microsoft-redis-cache-migration/pandoc/Redis-guide.md

 > patched one at a time to prevent data loss.
 Basic caches will have
 > data loss.
 Clustered caches are patched one shard at a time.

-In addition to supporting the Azure REdis Events, you can follow some best practices for application design when using caching technology:
+In addition to supporting the Azure Redis Events, you can follow some best practices for application design when using caching technology:

 -   [Reliability patterns - Cloud Design